Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Child Labor Laws

 Minors of any age may be employed as pages in the Florida Legislature, by the entertainment industry as prescribed in Sections 450.012 and 450.132, and in domestic or farm work in connection with their own homes or the farm or ranch on which they live.
 Fla.
 Stat. § 450.021(1).
 No person ten years of age or younger shall sell or distribute newspapers.
 No person 13 years of age or younger shall be employed, permitted, or suffered to work in any gainful employment at any time.
 Id.; § 450.021(2)(3).
-Employers that employ children must keep a photo of the child's birth certificate in their records, a photo of the child's driver's license, an age certificate issued by the district school board of the district in which the child is employed, and a copy of a passport or visa that lists the child's date of birth.
+Employers that employ children must keep a photo of the child's birth certificate in their records, a photo of the child's driver's license, an age certificate issued by the district school board of the district in which the child is employed, or a copy of a passport or visa that lists the child's date of birth.
 Id. § 450.045(1).
 There are also restrictions on the hours a child may work that can be found at Fla.
 Stat. § 450.081.

 Wage Rate Discrimination Prohibited